willy-wagtail/raspberrypi-pihole/README.md

 Edit the file to uncomment the environment property `WEBPASSWORD` and point it to an environment variable - i.e. `WEBPASSWORD: $PIHOLE_PASSWORD`.
 Note that if we don't give it a password, a random one will be generated which you can find in the pihole startup logs.

 Now pihole's web UI password will be set to whatever the environment variable `$PIHOLE_PASSWORD` is.
 You can set it on the pi by running: `export PIHOLE_PASSWORD=’<password>’`.
-A more permanent alternative is to create a file in the same directory as the docker-compose.yml file called `.env` by running `touch .env`, then go into the file using an editor by running `sudo nano .etc` and add your environment variables - e.g. `PIHOLE_PASSWORD=password`.
+A more permanent alternative is to create a file in the same directory as the docker-compose.yml file called `.env` by running `touch .env`, then go into the file using an editor by running `sudo nano .env` and add your environment variables - e.g. `PIHOLE_PASSWORD=password`.

 In the directory where the `docker-compose.yml` is in, run `docker-compose up -d`.
 You can find new container's id by running `docker ps -a`.
 Using the container id, you can use it to tail the logs as it starts up using `docker logs -f <docker container id>`.